cakephp/docs/en/core-utility-libraries/email.rst

 All of these configurations are optional, except ``'from'``.
 If you put more configurations in this array, the configurations will be used in the :php:meth:`CakeEmail::config()` method and passed to the transport class ``config()``.
-For example, if you are using SMTP transport, you should pass the host, port and other configurations.
+For example, if you are using the SMTP transport, you should pass the host, port and other configurations.

 .. note::